 Remember that $35 dollars in money I just happened to bring along, well that was what I started to use as change and the tip jar became the register.
 It started off slow, but people kept arriving and wanting drinks, this was Christmas season and “tying one on” at the yearly party was an annual event for most.
 The line-up got longer, the only thing I had was beer and the other bartender was nowhere to be found.
 But I kept going, doing my best sales job for good old Lucky Lager.

-At about 6:30PM most of the guest had arrived, my change was turning into larger denomination and the guests and I had a community effort going to try to keep the bills small while my "sticky note" register was getting unmanageable.
-At this point I excused myself for a minute and jumped in front of the head server and demanded to know where the bartender and booze were.
+At about 6:30PM most of the guest had arrived, my change was turning into larger denomination and the guests and I had a community effort going to try to keep the bills small while my “sticky note” register was getting unmanageable.
+At this point, I excused myself from the bar and jumped in front of the head server and demanded to know where the bartender and booze were.
 She didn’t know, so I told her to do something about it.
 She called Soup Boy over and told him to call the manager and tell him what was going on.
 I jumped behind the bar and continued my best bartender impression.
-"Just keep smiling, cracking witty jokes and everything will be okay" is what kept going through my head.
-And for the most part it was working.
+“Just keep smiling, cracking witty jokes and everything will be okay” is what kept going through my head.
+And for the most part, it was working.

 Now the bar was stocked, kind of, and the booze started flowing to the thirsty masses.
 The problem was there were 320 of them, one of me.
 I kicked it into high gear and started free pouring, sans pouring spouts, just to make up for the crappy service the catering company was providing.
 Things were looking better.

 Then about 15 minutes later a cash float arrived with a girl who was a server at another of the catering companies events, across the street, who had some bartending experience.
 Well, one day of bartending experience beat my bartending experience, so the help was greatly appreciated.